Dodge: DaimlerChrysler and private ownership

 In a move that never lived up to the expectations of its driving forces, Chrysler Corporation merged with Daimler-Benz AG in 1998 to form DaimlerChrysler.
-Rationalizing Chrysler's broad lineup was a priority, Dodge's sister brand Plymouth was withdrawn from the market.
-With this move, Dodge became DaimlerChrysler's low-price division as well as its performance division.
+Dodge's longtime sister brand Plymouth was withdrawn from the market, with Chrysler reasoning that the company's broader lineup was a greater priority.
+With this move, Dodge became DaimlerChrysler's low-price division, as well as its performance division.

-The Intrepid, Stratus, and Neon updates of the 1998 to 2000 timeframe were largely complete before Daimler's presence, and Dodge's first experience of any platform sharing with the German side of the company was the 2005 Magnum station wagon, introduced as a replacement for the Intrepid.
-Featuring Chrysler's first mainstream rear-wheel drive platform since the 1980s and a revival of the Hemi V8 engine.
+The Intrepid, Stratus, and Neon updates from 1998 to 2000 were largely complete before Daimler's presence, and Dodge's first experience of any platform sharing with the German side of the company was the 2005 Magnum station wagon, introduced as a replacement for the Intrepid.
+The Magnum featured Chrysler's first mainstream rear-wheel drive platform since the 1980s, and a revival of the Hemi V8 engine.
 The Charger was launched in 2006 on the same platform.

-In 2000, the Stratus became the last of the surviving Cloud Cars, with the Cirrus renamed as the Sebring, and the Breeze discontinued (along with the Plymouth brand).
+In 2000, the Stratus became the last of the surviving "Cloud Cars", with the Cirrus being renamed the Sebring and the Breeze being discontinued (along with the Plymouth brand).

-This generation of the Dodge Stratus was not sold in Canada, although 1999 was the last year for Dodge Stratus sales in Canada.
-2002 models dropped the "DODGE" badges from the doors.
-During this time, sales declined as its ratings from consumer and auto magazines fell below average among mid-size cars, while the sedan market had shifted and pushed the larger Intrepid and later Charger to record sales.
+This generation of the Dodge Stratus was not sold in Canada, although 1999 was the last year for Stratus sales in Canada.
+2002 models dropped the Dodge badges from the doors.
+During this time, sales declined as the Stratus's ratings from consumer and auto magazines fell below average among mid-size cars, while the sedan market had shifted and pushed the larger Intrepid and later Charger to record sales.
 2004 brought styling revisions, which did not reverse this trend.
 The Stratus was discontinued in May 2006 (the Sebring name was continued).